-Katrina Miller
+Katrina Miller (RPQ, SSRP)

 Book a free consultation now

 Stress, at its most basic level, is our body’s attempt to react and adapt to the changing circumstances of our lives.
 Sometimes stress is good – it energizes us to move or helps us focus our attention.
-Yet too much stress, or patterns of stress that remain long after the need to act has passed, deteriorate our mental and physical well-being, leading to short and long-term health problems.
+Yet too much stress, or patterns of stress that remain long after the need to act has passed, deteriorate our mental and physical well-being.
+Anxiety arises, leading to short and long-term health problems.

 "Oslo - vigeland Park, running children" by Quistnix! is licensed under CC BY-SA 2.0.

-What to expect at a session
+What to expect in body-oriented psychotherapy

 Some common activities include: